-Below are some of the fabulous disabled college students and alumni who are guiding the development of Colorado Disabled Students’ Network and the organization of the College Bound 2022 program.
+Below are some of the fabulous disabled leaders who are guiding the development and administration of Colorado Disabled Students’ Network.

 Amelia Dickerson started her college journey in 2001, and has since earned degrees/certifications and/or taken classes at Colorado College, Arapahoe Community College, Naropa University, Colorado Christian University, and University of Colorado Boulder.
 She currently works at CU Boulder, focused on increasing accessibility at CU Boulder and the whole CU system.
 Amelia is almost totally blind and has counted on her guide dogs, a variety of technologies, random friends and family, some institution-provided services, and a lot of tenacity and creativity to get through school.
 In addition to learning, Amelia loves to garden, write, run, and create art.